Detroit Pistons: 1957–1981: Move to Detroit; decades of struggles

 Dave Bing joined the team in 1966, scoring 1,601 points in his rookie year.

-Though the Pistons enjoyed a solid local following, Fort Wayne's small size made it difficult for them to be profitable, especially as other early NBA teams based in smaller cities started folding or relocating to larger markets.
+Though the Pistons enjoyed a solid local following, Fort Wayne's small size made it difficult for them to be profitable, especially as other early NBA teams based in smaller cities started folding or moving to larger markets.
 After the 1956–57 season, Fred Zollner decided that Fort Wayne was too small to support an NBA team and announced the team would be playing elsewhere in the coming season.
 He ultimately settled on Detroit.
 Although it was the fifth largest city in the United States at the time, Detroit had not seen professional basketball in a decade.
 They lost the Detroit Eagles due to World War II, both the Detroit Gems of the NBL (who became the Minneapolis Lakers) and the Detroit Falcons of the BAA in 1947, and the Detroit Vagabond Kings in 1949.
 Zollner decided to keep the Pistons name, believing it made sense given Detroit's status as the center of the automobile industry.
 George Yardley set the NBA single-season scoring record in the Pistons' first season in Detroit, becoming the first player to score 2,000 points in a season.

 The Pistons played in Olympia Stadium (home of the Detroit Red Wings of the National Hockey League (NHL) at the time) for their first four seasons, then moved to Cobo Arena beginning in the 1961–62 season.